Close

 Application Costs and Fees

-• Tourist stay extension: 27 USD via Migración Colombia (free for Schengen citizens)
+• Tourist stay extension: approximately USD 27 via Migración Colombia (free for Schengen-area nationals)

 Application Locations and Methods

 Colombian visa applications are handled by the Ministry of Foreign Relations virtually through their website at cancilleria.gov.co.
 Once approved, visas are issued at the Ministerio de Relaciones Exteriores office in Bogotá, located at Avenida 19 # 98-03, Torre 100 Building, 3rd Floor, open from 7:30 am until noon.
-All travelers must complete the Check-Mig pre-registration form between 72 hours and 1 hour before arrival or departure.
+Travelers arriving by air should complete the Check-Mig pre-registration form between 72 hours and 1 hour before departure (see the dedicated Check-Mig section).
 Applications can be submitted through Colombian consulates abroad, with the system requiring selection of your nearest consulate during the online application process.

 Peak Processing Periods